 12 Then the Lord said to me, “Son of man, have you seen what the leaders of Israel are doing with their idols in dark rooms?
 They are saying, ‘The Lord doesn’t see us; he has deserted our land!’”
 Ezekiel 8:9-12 (NLT)

-The vision went on to uncover other instances of idolatry, such as group worship of a harvest god or of the rising sun.
+The vision went on to uncover other instances of idolatry, such as group worship of a harvest god, or of the rising sun.
 Much of this worship of false gods was taking place behind closed doors in darkened rooms.
 As with many who participate in false idol worship today, there was a belief that God either does not see or does not care about it – both assertions are highly incorrect.
-The Lord has included many such examples throughout scripture to make crystal clear His vehement objection to all idolatry.
+The Lord has included many such examples throughout scripture to make crystal clear His vehement objection to idol worship of any kind.

-Many, if not all, of us still have dark corners in our own lives where we, too, try to hide things from God.
-We know these dark thoughts, actions, or habits are not consistent with God’s pure nature – the nature of the Holy Spirit who lives within believers – but we still fall short.
+Many of us still have dark corners in our own lives where we, too, might try to hide things from God.
+We know these dark thoughts, actions, or habits are not consistent with God’s pure nature – the loving and giving heart of His Holy Spirit who lives within believers – but we still fall short and need His forgiveness and cleansing.
+We are works in progress who seek to do better today than we did yesterday, and to walk in the pure light of God.

 5 This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.
 1 John 1:5 (NASB)

-There is a purity and innocence to the holy light of God.
-We may sometimes fail to reflect this in our own nature, but the good news is that God is a fountain of selfless love, grace, and forgiveness for all who would seek Him.
-Jesus, the Word of God, brings this light to us:
+There is a purity and innocence in the holy light of God.
+We may sometimes fail to reflect this in our own nature, but the good news is that God is a fountain of selfless love, grace, and forgiveness for all who would seek Him in humble repentance.
+Jesus, the Word of God, brings this light to us and, despite our shortcomings and imperfections, will shine through us again.

 4 The Word gave life to everything that was created,